yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Managed_Aggregate_Table/Readme.md

 6.LineItem_Agg: Storage mode as Direct Query.Copy of lineitem table and used for aggregate table report.

 7.Aggregate_Tbl: Storage mode as Direct Query.Run
-[Data Source Connection](./Scripts/Aggregate_tbl_create) DDL script to create table in HMS.
+[Aggregate_tbl_create](./Scripts/Aggregate_tbl_create) DDL script to create table in HMS.
 This table will be used to calculate aggregations we need for our aggegate table report.

 Below is the screen shot of how our star schema data model looks like